-Within the District the three main towns or urban communities (Rangiora, Kaiapoi and Woodend (Ravenswood - Pegasus) the emerging Ravenswood (including Woodend-Pegasus) fulfil roles and functions that tie them closely to the rural areas and to each other.
-Rangiora serves a North Canterbury catchment to a greater extent than Kaiapoi. but all the Ravenswood is a modern, comprehensively planned town centre where development is not constrained by closely subdivided patterns of land ownership.
-All three main towns provide to a varying extent for the various needs of both their own town communities, and those of surrounding rural areas.
+Within the District the three main towns or urban communities (Rangiora, Kaiapoi and Woodend(-Ravenswood-Pegasus) fulfil roles and functions that tie them closely to the rural areas and to each other.
+Rangiora serves a North Canterbury catchment to a greater extent than Kaiapoi. but all the All three main towns provide to a varying extent for the various needs of both their own town communities, and those of surrounding rural areas.
 All three urban communities are in close proximity of each other providing for efficient public and private transport linkages.
 It also allows for the urban economic activities and amenities of the district to be planned and sustained across a larger population in terms of district wide economic and social self-sufficiency.
 This policy recognises these relationships and it reinforces the point that many links tie a small District together - the towns may be individually small in scale but together they perform a clearly defined role within the District.
 This policy is based on a community expectation that the management of resources within distinctive environments is necessary even at this scale to provide for the wellbeing, health and safety of the community, and to protect and enhance the natural and physical resources.